chef-boneyard/tar/README.md

 Installs tar and includes resources for managing remote tar files. `tar_package` handles remote source package compilation. `tar_extract` handles retrieving remote tar files and extracting them locally.

+## Requirements

+### Platforms

+- Debian / Ubuntu derivatives
+- RHEL and derivatives
+- openSUSE / SUSE Linux Enterprises
+- FreeBSD

+### Chef

+- Chef 12.7+

 ## Resources

 ### tar_package

-A `tar_package` LWRP provides an easy way to download remote files and compile and install them.
+A `tar_package` This resource provides an easy way to download remote files and compile and install them.
 This only works for the most basic Autoconf programs that can do `./configure && make && make install`.

 #### Actions